JoelSamson/Cloud-Resume-Challenge/README.md

 - **HTML/CSS/JavaScript**: Front-end development for the resume website.
 - **Python**: Used for Lambda functions and server-side scripting.
 - **AWS CloudFormation**: YAML/JSON templates for defining infrastructure.
+- **Terraform**: Infrastructure as Code tool for managing cloud resources.

+## CI/CD Implementation

+For continuous integration and deployment (CI/CD), GitHub Actions is utilized.
+A YAML file (`front-endCICD.yaml`) in the repository defines the CI/CD workflow, automating the build, test, and deployment processes.

 ## Implementation